Jash-2000/TinyML_HarvardX/README.md

 # TinyML

+The first and foremost folder to be accessed is the src folder.
 All the source files and their description is present in **src** folder and it's Readme.
+The details of other folders is also present in the src folder itself.

 ![ML Pipeline](https://courses.edx.org/assets/courseware/v1/37dbe63b3b910ce9ed00658490821ebd/asset-v1:HarvardX+TinyML2+3T2020+type@asset+block/3-2-5-1.png)